LucasBehrendt/battleship/README.md

 - If a hit is made by either side, the enemy board receives an 'X' to mark a sunken ship.
 A miss will result in a '-' to mark a previously missed guess.

-- As the game progresses the boards will fill with hit and miss symbols until a winner is declared.
+- As the game progresses the boards will fill with hit and miss symbols until either a winner is declared, or a draw occurs.
 When all ships on either board are sunk, the game ends and the user is taken back to the main menu, where they can start again with new parameters if they wish.

 <details>